- Energy-efficient living

 Did you know?

-Switching to energy-efficient lighting could halve your household lighting costs.
+Switching to energy-efficient lighting reduces your lighting costs by 50%.